LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-encapsulating-behavior/README.md

 ### Equals

 Suppose we had two objects of type `Student`, say `student1` and `student2`, and we wanted to determine if they were equal.
 We might try to compare them using `==`, but since these are [references](../data-types#reference-and-value-types) -- that is, the variables hold a reference, or the address of the actual `Student` objects -- they will be determined to be equal only when they have the same address.
 In other words, they will be equal only when they refer to, or point at, the exact same object.
-This is often not what we want.
+This is often not what we want to check for.
 For example, we might want to consider two student objects equal if they had the same name, email, or student ID.

 The `Equals()` method can be used to determine if one object is equal to another in this sense.
 We introduced this method when discussing strings, but it also applies to all other classes.
 Here's now you might use it: